jacob-cantrell/chirpy/README.md

 # Chirpy

 Chirpy is a social network similar to Twitter.
 It utilizes API endpoints for user, chirps, authentication & authorization tokens, hashed passwords, and webhooks.

+## Endpoints
 Some endpoints are authenticated endpoints and require an Authorization header in the request.
-Below is a list of endpoints and their functionalities:
+Below is a list of endpoints and their functionalities:\n
-<\br>
 ### User Endpoints
-`POST /api/users` - creates a new user; requires an Email & Password in request body; hashes password before storing in database\n
+`POST /api/users` - creates a new user; requires an Email & Password in request body; hashes password before storing in database\
-`PUT /api/users` - (authenticated) updates user information (requires Email & Password in request body) for current user\n `POST /api/login` - logs in user provided required Email & Password in request body; creates a 1hr JWT and 60 day refresh token for the user if login is successful\n
+`PUT /api/users` - (authenticated) updates user information (requires Email & Password in request body) for current user\
+`POST /api/login` - logs in user provided required Email & Password in request body; creates a 1hr JWT and 60 day refresh token for the user if login is successful\<br>
-<\br>
-## Chirp Endpoints
+### Chirp Endpoints
 `GET /api/chirps?author_id?sort` - lists all chirps in database; can be filtered/sorted with optional query parameters\n
 - author_id (optional) -> only shows chirps for provided author_id
 - sort (optional) -> sorts by created_at timestamp ascending (default) or descending